AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/object_oriented_programming/oop04_limit_statically-dispatched_calls_to_primitive_operations.rst

 of the specific type, for the same reasons as constructor functions.
 This usage is allowed by this rule and does not require the GNATcheck parameter.
-(The difference between function and procedure constructors is that these procedures will have a formal parameter of the tagged type, of mode "out".)
+(The difference between function and procedure constructors is that these procedures will have a formal parameter of the tagged type, of mode :ada:`out`.)

 ++++++++++++++++++++++++++++++++++++++++++++++++
 Applicable vulnerability within ISO TR 24772-2